alibaba/innodb-java-reader/README.md

 * Enable `innodb_file_per_table` , which will create standalone `*.ibd` file for each table.
 * InnoDB file page size is set to 16K.
 * Be aware that if pages are not flushed from Buffer pool to disk, the result is inconsistent.
 * For tables to read, make sure one and only one column primary key is defined.
-It will not work if MySQL uses the first non-NULL unique key as primary key or a 48-bit hidden Row ID field as primary key.
 Multiple columns for primary key and secondary index will be supported in the future.

 ## 3. Features

 The row format of a table determines how rows are physically stored, which in turn can affect the performance of queries and DML operations. `innodb-java-reader` supports `COMPACT` or `DYNAMIC` page format and can work smartly to choose the right page format decoder to read pages.

-`innodb-java-reader` supports operations like examining pages' information, looking up record by primary key, range querying by primary key, querying records by page number and generating page heatmap & filling rate.
+`innodb-java-reader` supports operations like examining pages' information, looking up record by primary key, range querying by primary key, querying records by page number, dumping table and generating page heatmap & filling rate.

 Supported column types are listed below.